 Sunrise opened its third day camp (in Rockland County, New York).
 In 2014 Sunrise-Israel opened its second program site.
 With the success of these 4 camps and 11 year-round in-hospital programs, in 2014, Arnie transitioned his role at the Friedberg JCC and is leading the Sunrise Day Camps Association as its President and Chief Executive Officer.
 The Sunrise Association’s mission is to replicate Sunrise camps and in-hospital services throughout the world.
 In addition, it oversees and provides guidance to existing Sunrise programs.
-Rapidly growing, the Association currently oversees 8 Sunrise Day Camps (3 in New York, 3 in Israel, 1 in Baltimore and 1 opening this summer in Atlanta), has 15 Sunrise on Wheels in-hospital programs, and provides a myriad of other programs year-round.
+Rapidly growing, the Association currently oversees nine Sunrise Day Camps (3 in New York, 3 in Israel, 1 in Baltimore, 1 in Atlanta and 1 in Greater Philadelphia), has 15 Sunrise on Wheels in-hospital programs, and provides a myriad of other programs year-round.

 Arnie holds a Bachelor’s Degree in Political Science and a Master’s Degree in Social Work.
 He was the first recipient of the Bessie Pine Award for Excellence in Mentoring and has trained emerging professionals as JCC Association’s “Scholar in Residence”.